 Dan Alban has served as an attorney with the Institute for Justice since September 2010, and was a summer law clerk at IJ in the summer of 2004.
-He litigates cutting-edge constitutional cases nationwide involving eminent domain abuse, civil forfeiture, and occupational licensing.
+Dan litigates cutting-edge constitutional cases nationwide and has secured numerous court victories in federal and state courts for victims of civil forfeiture, property owners fighting eminent domain abuse, and entrepreneurs challenging occupational licensing.

-Dan’s work has resulted in court victories for property owners fighting eminent domain abuse, entrepreneurs challenging occupational licensing, and small business owners and others who have been victimized by civil forfeiture.
 Dan was the lead attorney in Loving v.
 IRS, representing three independent tax preparers who successfully challenged the IRS’s unlawful attempt to impose a nationwide licensing scheme on tax preparers.
+After arguing the case in the U.S. Court of Appeals for the D.C.
+Circuit, Dan secured a unanimous affirmance for his clients.
 For his success in litigating that case, Dan was named a 2013 Tax Person of the Year by Tax Notes.
 Dan also represents African hair braiders in challenges to irrational cosmetology licensing requirements.

 Dan’s writing has been published by outlets including The Wall Street Journal, USA Today, and TheNew York Times, among others.
 He has testified about eminent domain abuse before the U.S. Senate and the U.S. House of Representatives on several occasions.
 His opinions and views on legal issues have been featured in numerous radio and television programs, including CNBC’s The Kudlow Report and CSPAN’s Washington Journal.